-Omaha Beach is where the US army suffered the highest number of casualties of that day.
+In the morning we will ride a short distance to visit the Bayeux CWGC Cemetery and Memorial and then onto the American cemetery at Omaha Beach This is where the US army suffered the highest number of casualties of that day.
 Men of the 116th & 16th Infantry Regiments landed at 0630 hours and were met with devastating fire from the many enemy gun replacements situated in the area.
 We visit some of these bunkers before going into the US Cemetery which was constructed on land overlooking the beach where many of those, buried in the cemetery, died.
 The cemetery contains the graves of over 9,000 US combatants who died in the Normandy area.
 Those of you who have seen the film ‘Saving Private Ryan’ will already be familiar with the cemetery and what it would have been like to land here.

 From Omaha we travel to Pointe du Hoc where 2 Ranger Battalions of the US 116th Infantry Regiment scaled the cliffs to destroy the guns which could fire on both Utah & Omaha beaches.
 Lt.
 Col. James Earl Rudder’s was ordered to take his Second Ranger Battalion of roughly 200 men and land on a shingled shelf, scale the imposing 100-foot-high cliff while under hostile fire, and then destroy the six enemy guns.
 Pointe Du Hoc is now a memorial to these men and has remained untouched since D-Day.